Columbus Circle: Geographic center

 Columbus Circle is the traditional municipal zero-mile point from which all official city distances are measured, although Google Maps uses New York City Hall for this purpose.
-For decades, Hagstrom sold maps that showed the areas within 25 mi or 75 mi from Columbus Circle.
+Hagstrom also sold maps that showed the areas within 25 mi or 75 mi from Columbus Circle.

 The travel area for recipients of a C-2 visa, which is issued for the purpose of immediate and continuous transit to or from the headquarters of the United Nations, is limited to a 25-mile radius of Columbus Circle.
 The same circle coincidentally defines the city's "film zone" that local unions operate in, a counterpart to Los Angeles' studio zone.
 The New York City government employee handbook considers a trip beyond a 75-mile radius from Columbus Circle as long-distance travel.

 As a center for soapbox orators

 The circle became known as a center for soapbox orators in the early-mid 20th century, comparable to Speakers Corner in London.
 It became a home particularly for non-leftists in contrast to Union Square, and for a time in the late 1930s it became a home to a number of far right speakers.
 The area sometimes had a poor reputation for cranks and street preachers, the "lunatic fringe whose tub-thumping make a nightmare of Columbus Circle" condemned by a New York Court of Appeals ruling in a case related to elsewhere in the city, that prompted mid-20th century configurations, but was also sometimes showcased by the national government as a rambunctious symbol of American freedom of speech.